jithab/test4/_posts/abi/2024-01-22-Embrace-the-closed-doors.md

 A question came to my mind: If I wanted something and found a hurdle, should I give up what I wanted rather than facing the obstacle?
 I should overcome my challenge and fulfil my interest.
 I turned again and decided to challenge my intuition!

  We should wish for and embrace the closed doors, not the open doors.
 The former would challenge and enrich you.
-The latter won’t have any impact on your personality.
+The latter wouldn’t have any impact on your personality.
 </div>